readthedocs/readthedocs.org/docs/user/tutorial/index.rst

    WARNING: autodoc: failed to import exception 'InvalidKindError' from module 'lumache'; the following exception was raised:
    No module named 'lumache'

-To spot these warnings more easily and allow you to address them, you can add the ``sphinx.fail_on_warning`` option to your Read the Docs configuration file.
+To spot these warnings more easily and help you to address them, add the ``sphinx.fail_on_warning`` option to your Read the Docs configuration file.

-For that, navigate to GitHub, locate the ``.readthedocs.yaml`` file you created earlier, click on the |:pencil2:| icon, and add these contents:
+To fail on warnings to your Read the Docs project, edit the ``.readthedocs.yaml`` file in your project add the three lines of ``sphinx`` configuration below, and commit the file:

 .. code-block:: yaml
    :caption: .readthedocs.yaml